taskany-inc/taskany/README.md

-# taskany
+# Taskany

-Intelligent task manager.
-Open source and radically transparent.
+The simplest task tracker for teams.